-During the Identity Verification process, users will be required to submit one of the following documents: passport, residence permit, or identity card.
-You will then need to verify your identity with a selfie, no uploads necessary as it is integrated into the process.
+During the Identity Verification process, users will be required to submit one of the following documents: passport, residence permit, driver's license or identity card.
+You will then need to verify your identity with a selfie, no uploads are necessary as it is integrated into the process.

 Here are several tips to ensure that your identity document gets accepted: